-TSBC will continue to partner with local governments to address the challenges associated with illegally dumped tires in both urban and rural environments.
+TSBC has agreed to be part of a local government / BC steward working group to address the challenges associated with illegally dumped tires in both urban and rural environments.
+The first meeting is expected to be held in the summer of 2015.